-If you'd like to purchase Vicki's amazing flours, you can do so on Amazon here: (1) Gluten-Free Wholegrain Plain Flour and (2) Gluten-Free Wholegrain Self Raising Flour.
-Alternatively you can also purchase a bulk six-pack directly from Vicki by visiting her online shop here.
+If you’d like to purchase Vicki’s amazing flours, you can do so directly from Vicki by visiting her online shop here.

-- 200 grams gluten free flour - I used Free From Fairy's Wholegrain Plain Flour (this is just under 1.5 cups, approx.)
+- 200 grams gluten-free flour; I use Free From Fairy's Wholegrain Plain Flour (1 1/2 cups)

-- 2 earl grey teabags (or about 4 tsp loose leaf tea)
+- 2 teabags Earl Grey (or 4 tsp loose tea)

 - 3 eggs